6 tips on how to write effective emails

 Some areas to focus on are:

-Beginning of the email
+2. Beginning of the email

-Body of the email
+3. Body of the email

-any appearance that you are commanding someone to do something; it has to read as a polite request.
+any appearance that you want to make someone to do something; it has to read as a polite request.
 Use soft language, even in an office email to other people you work with – “I would appreciate if you could…..would you please look at this…..at your earliest convenience.”

 Don’t use all caps, that is – as most of you know already – screaming at someone, and it’s not appreciated.

-Too many !!! and …. ….as well as ( ) within the message take away the importance of ideas you want to get across.
+Too many !!! [exclamation marks] and …. ….[dot dot dot] as well as ( ) [parentheses] within the email take away the importance of ideas you want to get across.

 Important: Go back and reread your email, it is really worth finding all of those mistakes that either make you look dumb, uneducated or sloppy.

-Emails in Silicon Valley, if they escape the spam filters, can land in the trash very fast.
+Emails in Silicon Valley, if they escape the spam filters, will land in the trash very fast.
 You only have a few seconds to catch your readers’ attention, and if you don’t write short, well formulated emails that get to the point in the first line, you run the risk of not getting them read at all.